 If you’re an Apple or Beats fan, true wireless Beats are finally here.
-The Powerbeats Pro may cost $100 more than the AirPods, but they offer far better isolation, sound quality, and comfort than the aforementioned earbuds. iPhone owners should absolutely jump at these if they want an audio product that not only offers the benefits of the H1 chip, but also the freedom afforded by some of the best true wireless earphones on the market.
+The Powerbeats Pro may cost $100 more than the AirPods, but it offers far better isolation, sound quality, and comfort than the aforementioned earbuds. iPhone owners should absolutely jump at this if they want an audio product that not only offers the benefits of the H1 chip, and the freedom afforded by not just the best wireless Beats, but some of the best true wireless earphones on the market.

 What’s it like to use the Beats Powerbeats Pro?

 Apple’s Beats Powerbeats Pro is an example of a really good design for a product category that’s hurting for it.
 Truly wireless earbuds have seen a lot of entrants in recent months, but few have addressed some of the bigger difficulties inherent in the unconnected earbud design.
 For example, how do you hold the earbuds in the ear if the fit isn’t perfect?
 If you own unsealed earbuds, you’ll find they fall out quite often.
 The ear hooks of the Powerbeats Pro do just that: they relieve pressure on your ear canal and keep your earbuds in place should the seal break.